Trail Description and Winter Conditions

 From the trailhead you will start to climb a bit steeply to a higher plateau where the trail is very easy to snowshoe.
 As you move along, the trail will slowly gain elevation as it passes through an open mixed forest.
 The trail swings hard to the west where it will gain the final portion along the original mountain trail.
 At this time the trail will swing back east and along a ridge line.
 There is an old horse barn that you will pass along the way to the summit.
 This horse barn is an excellent spot for a break, or even lunch.

 Upon the summit you will come to the fire tower.
-The tower is in great condition and should be climbed by all who visit.
+The tower is in great condition and is a fun climb for all who visit.
 Be extra careful in the winter, as the tower stairs can be very slippery and dangerous.
 Expect high winds and a serious wind chill from the tower.
 This trail is heavily used and typically gets broken out relatively fast after a snow storm.

 How to get there